(Photo credit: pixel2013 on Pixabay)

 Christians sometimes doubt this is because they see spirituality as good and mistakenly think that the ‘spiritual’ is necessarily intangible.

 When Paul talks about ‘spiritual’ things, he’s talking about things that come from the Holy Spirit and hence are powered by the Holy Spirit.
 These things may or may not be tangible.
 They may or may not be part of who we are as human beings.
 And they may or may not relate to our sex lives.

-The thing to remember is that imperishability or imperishability is what makes the ‘spiritual’ different from the ordinary and/or the sinful.
-In the New Testament, Paul referred to either or both of these when to talk about the ‘flesh’, whilst very conscious of his own physical limitations.
+The thing to remember is that imperishability or being everlasting is what makes the ‘spiritual’ different from the ordinary and/or the sinful.
+In the New Testament, Paul referred to both the ordinary and the sinful when he talked about the ‘flesh’, whilst very conscious of his own physical limitations.
 But that doesn’t make him body-negative.